DimitriCapetz/pbrmon/README.md

 **PINGTIMEOUT** is the ICMP ping timeout in seconds.
 Default value is 2 seconds.

 2. Create a file in flash for reference.
-The NHG_BASE file is just a list of commands that define the steady-state entries of the Nexthop-Group.
-These commands must be FULL commands just as if you were configuration the switch from the CLI.
+The NHG_BASE file is a list of commands that define the steady-state entries of the Nexthop-Group.
+These commands must be FULL commands just as if you were configuring the switch from the CLI.
+It is important that this match the desired state and IPs of the nexthops if all hosts are online.

-For example the above referenced /mnt/flash/nhg.conf file could include the following commands:
+For example, the above referenced /mnt/flash/nhg.conf file would be comprised of the following commands:

 ```
 entry 0 nexthop 10.1.1.1
 entry 1 nexthop 10.1.2.1
-entry 1 nexthop 10.1.2.2
+entry 2 nexthop 10.1.2.2
 entry 3 nexthop 10.1.3.1
 ```
 #### Sample output of `show daemon PbrMon`